cn00/unity-tutorials/README.md

-# Scriptable Render Pipeline 05: Directional Shadows
+# Scriptable Render Pipeline 06: Transparency

 [This is the sixth installment of a tutorial series covering Unity's scriptable render pipeline.](https://catlikecoding.com/unity/tutorials/scriptable-render-pipeline/transparency/) It's about adding support for alpha clipping and semi-transparent materials.